 - If you belong to a group which has contributed hardware to the respective cluster (i.e. a group with both a normal and high priority account), you can access the *-extended QoSes which allow you to submit jobs using up to 50 nodes for up to 14 days, or jobs using up to 100 nodes for 7 days.

-- If you do not belong to a group which has contributed hardware to the cluster, you can submit a job using up to 40 nodes for 3 days, or any job for up to 8 hours.
+- If you do not belong to a group which has contributed hardware to the cluster, you can submit a job using up to 40 nodes for 3 days, or up to half the cluster for up to 8 hours.

 scavengerpartition, which have no fixed size or wallclock limit, but are pre-emptible and will be killed whenever anyone else needs the node.